 In addition to the food you eat, it is equally important to eliminate alcohol and caffeine from your diet.
 Women who consume high amounts of alcohol have a 60% increased risk of needing fertility care compared to women who identify as low consumers.2 In one study, women who drank the month prior to IVF had a 13% decrease in the number of eggs retrieved and were 2.21 times more likely to miscarry.3 Sorry men, but male drinkers are also 2.28 times more likely to not conceive during an IVF cycle.3 The evidence is very clear that alcohol is damaging to both the egg and the sperm.
 Since it takes approximately 100 days to build healthy eggs and sperm, alcohol should be avoided for 3 months prior to conception.4

 AMH, or anti-mullerian hormone is produced by immature ovarian follicles in your ovaries.
 It is currently the best method for measuring your egg supply, also known as ovarian reserve.
-AMH is not affected by the birth control pill, and can be tested at anytime during a woman’s cycle.
+AMH is not greatly affected by the birth control pill and can be tested at any time during a woman’s cycle.
 Although a high AMH is preferred over a very low level, a very high AMH is often a sign of PCOS.9 A hallmark of PCOS is anovulation, which results in very high levels of immature follicles in the ovary.
-AMH is not considered a reliable test for diagnosing PCOS, but a very high level warrants further investigation.10
+AMH is not considered a reliable test for diagnosing PCOS, but a very high-level warrant further investigation.10

-I hope you found this informative and uplifting!
-If you are interested in learning more, book an appointment to discuss your concerns and have a naturopathic fertility plan tailored to you.
+I hope you found this article to be informative and uplifting!
+My goal is to reduce the stress of trying to conceive and help you achieve your goal of having a healthy baby.
+If you are interested in learning more, or ready to take charge of your fertility, book an appointment to discuss your concerns and have a naturopathic fertility plan tailored to you.

 - Vujkovic, Marijana, et al. “The preconception Mediterranean dietary pattern in couples undergoing in vitro fertilization/intracytoplasmic sperm injection treatment increases the chance of pregnancy.”
 Fertility and sterility 94.6 (2010): 2096-2101.